vExcess/zig-perlin3d/README.md

 `fn seedNoise(seed: u32) void`
 Reseeds the global perlin generator.
 The generator is already seeded by the init() function so this doesn't need to be called unless you want to change the seed.

+`fn noiseDetail(octaves: i32, falloff: f64) void`
+Sets the octaves and falloff of the global generator.

 `fn noise1(x: f64) f64`
 Sample a 1D noise value.
 Return value is in range [0, 1].